PalakCodes27/WordQuest-Game/README.md

 - 📊 Scoreboard (Games Played, Wins, Losses)
 - 🎨 Colorful Interface with Emoji Icons

-This is a perfect mini-project for showcasing your Python + GUI development skills during placements.
+This is a perfect mini-project for showcasing your Python + GUI development skills .

 ---